IIariaBaroni/GettingAndCleaningData_Project/CodeBook.md

 fBodyAccJerkmeanFreqY
 fBodyAccJerkmeanFreqZ

-fBodyGyromeanX		This set of variables are referred to the info from the gyroscope (based on frequency), for each axis, both analyzed with mean, std, meanFreq fBodyGyromeanY fBodyGyromeanZ fBodyGyrostdX
+#####This set of variables are referred to the info from the gyroscope (based on frequency), for each axis, both analyzed with mean, std, meanFreq
+fBodyGyromeanX
+fBodyGyromeanY
+fBodyGyromeanZ
+fBodyGyrostdX